Huh Gak

 Huh Gak (Korean: 허각; born November 15, 1984) is a South Korean singer.
-He rose to fame after winning the 2010 Mnet talent competition series Superstar K 2, during which he became known as "the Korean Paul Potts."
+He rose to fame after winning the 2010 Mnet talent competition series Superstar K 2, during which he became known as "the Korean Paul Potts".

 Early life and education

 Huh Gak was born in Incheon, South Korea on November 15, 1984.
-His parents divorced when he was three years old, and he and his twin brother, Huh Gong, were raised by their father.
-Due to this family's financial difficulties, Huh dropped out of school after finishing middle school and worked as a repairman and event singer.
+His parents divorced when he was 3, and he and his twin brother, Huh Gong, were raised by their father.
+Due to his family's financial difficulties, Huh dropped out of school after finishing middle school and worked as a repairman and event singer.
 Huh later earned his high school diploma in 2018.

 Career

 2010–present: Superstar K 2, debut, and First Story

 In 2010, Huh Gak competed on the Mnet talent competition series Superstar K 2 and took the first place spot in the show's finale in October.
-Following the show, Huh released his debut single "Always," which topped the Gaon Digital Chart.
+Following the show, Huh released his debut single "Always", which topped the Gaon Digital Chart.
 On 16 November, he released his self-titled, first mini album.